sarahciston/codingcare/posts/guide.md

 [//]: # "[XXXadd source] craeft alexander langlands, pye the workmanship of risk/certainty in the nature and art of workmanship"

+[//]: # "[XXXadd source] knitting for anarchists, zandy peters knit boldly"

 [//]: # "[XXXadd source] mark's critical code studies"

+[Seeing new community members who thought they hated code keep returning to our meetups — seeing them start referring to themselves as coders, seeing them share projects that express a distinctive critical voice — shows me the importance of open, welcoming communities that provide intersectional, interdisciplinary learning.
+And I’m starting to see the impacts such communities can have on [how we understand] algorithmic systems.]

+[xxxmove?] **Persistence is a rhythm, not a slog.**

 </hr>